-Push the switch on either way.
+Push the switch on either side.

-The amount of lumbar support will change as long as the switch is pushed.
+The amount of lumbar support will change while the switch is pushed.

 Driving position memory system

 The micro computer can memorize the position of the driver's seat and outside rear view mirror.
 Two different driving position profiles can be entered into computer's memory.